For More Impact and More Ease, As You Are.

 And what if you can’t see your unique gifts that the world needs?
 What if you feel like you don’t matter??
 Oh, that hurts my heart because I know you matter.

 I recommend getting some help to see your gifts and find out how to deal with the fear that will arise.
 When you’re not alone with it, it is so much easier.
 One of the gifts I’ve discovered in myself is that I can see the unique gifts in you, even when you can’t see it.
-We should talk.
+(Curious about the possibilities?)

 In reality, bringing your unique self to the world does get easier.
 To get there, it often means getting help for the transition.
 You don’t have to walk through that dark tunnel alone.
 That’s too hard.
 It pays off — you’ll find all these treasures when you go for it: